privacycg/CHIPS/README.md

 #### Using Partitioned for third-party embeds

-Let us reconsider the third-party embed example above with `embed.map.com`: a locator service which wishes to use a cookie to store user preferences for their activity on `example.com` (e.g. their favorite store location).
+Let us reconsider [example]() of `shoes.com` and `embed.maps.com`: a locator service which wishes to use a cookie to store user preferences for their activity on `shoes.com` (e.g. their favorite store location).

-After third-party cookies are removed, `embed.map.com` could no longer set a cookie when the top-level site is not `map.com` or not in a First-Party Set with `map.com`, unless they include the `Partitioned` attribute:
+After third-party cookies are removed, `embed.maps.com` could no longer set a cookie when the top-level site is not `maps.com` or not in a First-Party Set with `maps.com`, unless they include the `Partitioned` attribute:

 <pre>
 Set-Cookie: __Host-locationid=187; SameSite=None; Secure; HttpOnly; Path=/; <b>Partitioned;</b>
 </pre>

-When the browser's top-level context is still `example.com`, any subsequent request to `embed.map.com` would include the following header:
+When the browser's top-level context is still `shoes.com`, any subsequent request to `embed.maps.com` would include the following header:

 ```
 Cookie: __Host-locationid=187;
 ```

-However, when the browser navigates to a different top-level context then the browser would not send the `Cookie` header above to `embed.map.com`.
+However, when the browser navigates to a different top-level context then the browser would not send the `Cookie` header above to `embed.maps.com`.
-This gives `embed.map.com` the capability to store users' favorite `example.com` store location, but those preferences would only be accessible to `embed.map.com` when the top-level context is `example.com`.
+This gives `embed.maps.com` the capability to store users' favorite `shoes.com` store location, but those preferences would only be accessible to `embed.maps.com` when the top-level context is `shoes.com`.
-This is to ensure that `embed.map.com` cannot use this cookie to link users' activity across different top-level contexts.
+This is to ensure that `embed.maps.com` cannot use this cookie to link users' activity across different top-level contexts.

 #### CDN load balancing and headless CMS